- 1 Meet Bonhomme!

-The competition features the best ice sculptures from around the world who compete against each other in the hopes of winning snow carving superiority. if you’re lucky you may even be able to witness the carvers work on their turning their ice-block into a piece of art.
+The competition features the best ice sculptures from around the world who compete against each other in the hopes of winning snow carving superiority.
+If you’re lucky you may even be able to witness the carvers turning their ice-block’s into a piece of art.

 The event sees carvers work around the clock during opening weekend to transform huge piles of snow into a masterpiece of their choosing.
 The public is even allowed to vote for who they believe should be the champion.